linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 30.09.2024 (announcement Web4)
+- 🛑 Tired of negativity online?
+Dive into our Anti-Hate Community at anti-hate.web4.one, now live on Web4 Explore! 💬 Let’s build a space for positive vibes only!
+Join the conversation and share your thoughts! 👇 #NoMoreHate #Web4Explore #PositiveVibes

+### 30.09.2024 (announcement Web4)
+- 🤝 Partnerships are the key!
+We're building connections to create the largest, most diverse alternative to mainstream social media.
+Let’s shake up the future together! 🔥 What would YOU like to see?
+Tell us! 👇 #Web4 #SocialMediaRevolution #CommunityPowered

 ### 29.09.2024 (announcement Web4)
 - ☕️ Calling all coffee lovers!
 We just launched our first Daily Community over at coffee.web4.one! 🌟 Join the conversation, share your favorite brews, and connect with fellow enthusiasts.
 What’s your go-to coffee order?
 Let’s chat! 👇 #CoffeeCommunity #Web4 #JoinUs